Studio Art Majors Showcase Original Works at the Sandbar

 - Julia Solazzo

-“We titled [the exhibition] ‘Extroversions’ because the show is forcing us to leave our studios and present our work to the public, [which is] a terrifying task,” reveals Mosley, a Seaver College senior and video installation and performance artist, whose “Alien Lands” display combines a video installation and print photography to capture the unique essence of Los Angeles palm trees through prisms.
-“The installation I'm [presenting] is a participative performance ceremony in which we will be ironically and unironically commiserating the end of palm trees in Los Angeles.”
+“We titled exhibition ‘Extroversions’ because the show is forcing us to leave our studios and present our work to the public, is a terrifying task,” reveals Mosley, a Seaver College senior and video installation and performance artist, whose “Alien Lands” display combines a video installation and print photography to capture the unique essence of Los Angeles palm trees through prisms.
+“The installation I'm is a participative performance ceremony in which we will be ironically and unironically commiserating the end of palm trees in Los Angeles.”

 The Sandbar Cafe is open weekdays from 10 AM to 6 PM.